doronyaary/airport/README.md

 - **Serverless Data** - Airport can return a result with a mime type of "application/json" and therefor can be used to send data without exposing the database server to the consumer.
 - **Alerting** - One can create a task which sends/uses the arguments in order to create cloud alerts without exposing the cloud tokens to the consumer.

+## Known Limits
+Until further development, please consider the following as a known limit:

+- **JSON Restarts**: When changing the JSON configuration, Airport needs to be restarted to reload the new config file.
+I am working on this issue to provide a "live" reload mechanism.
+- **HA**: Airport is a standalone solution.
+I am working on a system healthcheck endpoint so HAProxy could be used.

 ## Roadmap
 Finaly, I would like to share my roadmap for Airport.
 If you want to suggest any improvement/changes please let me know by opening an issue.